njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 - Tableau Public: Visualization tool for producing informative graphs

 #### Tables
-From the provided dataset, I chose to focus my queries on 4 specific tables:
+From the provided dataset, I found these 4 tables to be the most relevant to answering the proposed questions:
 - _products_ - Houses information about individual products, including product codes and names, warehouse, stocking price
 - _orders_ - Contains information about the order fulfillment, such as order status, order date, and shipping date
 - _orderdetails_ - Contains information about the makeup of the orders, including quantities of sold items, purchase prices